 Therapeutic yoga is the use of specific yoga postures and other practices (such as breathing or relaxation) to alleviate a specific difficulty.
-Wise Minded Wellbeing offers children’s yoga therapy interventions, and is working on offering therapeutic yoga to adults too.
+Wise Minded Wellbeing offers therapeutic yoga for children and young people, adults with mental health difficulties, and for women’s health and wellbeing.

 Children’s Yoga Therapy